 Coron is located on a separate group of islands above the main island of Palawan.
 You can go here by flying to Francisco B. Reyes Airport or Busuanga Airport for around 1 hour of travel time from Manila.
 Most major domestic airlines have daily flights going here from significant destinations like Manila, Clark (Pampanga), and Cebu.

-Iwahig River is known for its penal colony.
-It houses an entirely different experience.
-Go here just before dark, and you’ll see the dazzling light of hundreds of fireflies, floating all around you in a mesmerizing sight.
-It’s romantic, awe-inspiring, and surreal at the same time.
-It’s just like in the movies, with the calm river idling around you.
+While most people would know Iwahig to be a penal colony, it houses an entirely different experience.
+Come by before dark and you will be treated to a spectacular display of dazzling lights from hundreds of fireflies, floating all around you in a mesmerizing sight.
+The experience is absolutely romantic, awe-inspiring, and magical.
 Just make sure to turn off your flash when taking photos, or you’ll scare the lightning bugs away.

 Many beachgoers skip Puerto Princesa in favor of neighboring Coron or El Nido, but the city has an ace up its sleeve.
 Honda Bay island-hopping tours are a must-do for any beach lover.
 Aside from lounging on the beach, swimming, and snorkeling, you can try diving too.

-A stunning site with emerald-colored waters surrounded by dark towering limestone cliffs.
-Boats are not allowed to go inside, but travelers can get off the boats and ride their kayaks to explore Big Lagoon.
+A trip to El Nido is not complete without exploring its breathtaking lagoons, particularly the Big Lagoon.
+Located in Miniloc Island which is 45 minutes away from El Nido, the Big Lagoon is a stunning site with emerald-coloured waters surrounded by dark towering limestone cliffs.
+Boats are not allowed to go inside, but travellers can get off the boats and ride their kayaks to explore Big Lagoon.
+Once inside the lagoon, you will see a massive natural swimming hole surrounded by walls made out of limestones.

-Kayangan Lake is one of the cleanest lakes in the country and one of the most popular destinations in the whole of Coron.
-Interestingly, the most iconic and photographed spot in Coron is the view of the sea from an elevated cliff on the way to Kayangan Lake and not the lake itself.
+Kayangan Lake is the cleanest lake in the Philippines and one of the most popular destinations in the whole of Coron.
+The water is said to be so clear that you can see all the way down for as deep as 10 meters without even diving.
+The lake is perfect for kayaking as it is always calm and quiet.
+It is interesting to note that the most iconic and photographed spot in Coron is the view of the sea from an elevated cliff on the way to Kayangan Lake and not the lake itself.
+Kayangan Lake is best experienced either swimming, diving or snorkling.
+However, if you happen to enjoy hiking as well, you can explore the overlooking mountain to see a 360 degree view of the area.